melzoghbi/DataCamp/Labs/Lab2.md

 [Flight Delay Prediction Experiment](https://gallery.cortanaintelligence.com/Experiment/Binary-Classification-Flight-delay-prediction-3)

-** Understanding Flight Delays Data Set **
+## Understanding Flight Delays Data Set

-A flight is counted as "on time" if it operated less than 15 minutes later the scheduled time shown in the carriers' Computerized Reservations Systems (**CRS**).
+A flight is counted as **on time** if it operated less than 15 minutes later the scheduled time shown in the carriers' Computerized Reservations Systems (**CRS**).
 Arrival performance is based on arrival at the gate.
 Departure performance is based on departure from the gate.
 [Source: Bureau of Transportation Statstics](http://www.rita.dot.gov/bts/help/aviation/index.html)

 Before start implementing this experiment, We would like to share some important notes about the dataset & Azure ML experiment: